INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Test-designs are universally quantified discourse presumed for empirical testing a theory, in order to identify the subject of the theory and to describe the procedures for performing the test.

-Explanation is language that describes the occurrence of individual events and conditions as caused by the occurrence of other described events and conditions according to law statements.
+4. Explanation is language that describes the occurrence of individual events and conditions as caused by the occurrence of other described events and conditions according to law statements.
 It uses modus ponens conditional deductive argument form, which includes universally quantified statements expressible in conditional form that are scientific laws.
-Whenever possible the explanation is predictive.
+Whenever possible the explanation is predictive of future events or of evidence for past events.

 1.06 Classification of Modern Philosophies